-Mediation is a structure negotiation process where the parties in a dispute voluntarily meet to discuss their with the help of an independent and accredited mediator.
+Mediation is a structured negotiation process where the parties in a dispute voluntarily meet to discuss their dispute with the help of an independent and accredited mediator.
 During mediation parties are encouraged to identify and explore options to resolve their dispute.
-The mediator cannot make a decision regarding the outcome and supports the parties reach their own agreement.
+The mediator cannot make a decision regarding the outcome and supports the parties to reach their own agreement.

 Who can access mediation?

 The Small Business Commissioner oversees the mediation service in Western Australia.
 This service aims to resolve business to business, commercial farm debt, retail shop lease, and business to government disputes involving at least one small business.
 The dispute must involve a property or business located (or service delivered) within Western Australia.

 How long is each session?